 4.10 The National Planning Policy Framework requires councils to calculate their local housing needs based on a standard methodology.
 For Leicester, the local housing need is 2,464 dwellings per annum (39,424 homes over the plan period) which includes the 35% uplift for large cities.
-The ILocal pPlan identifies a target minimum requirement of 1,296 dwellings per annum.
-About 20,730 dwellings homes will be delivered over the plan period, with the remaining housing need being apportioned as agreed in the Leicester & Leicestershire Statement of Common Ground on
+The local plan identifies a target of 1,296 dwellings per annum.
+About 20,730 homes will be delivered over the plan period, with the remainder housing need being apportioned as agreed in the Statement of Common Ground (SoCG).